Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: The Heat Diffusion Routing: Theory and Concepts

-The optimization goal of the HD algorithm for a wireless network in theory can be described as follows~\cite{banirazi2014heat,banirazi2014dirichlet}: {

-} where $\overline{R}=\sum_{ij\in \mathcal{E}}\overline{\rho_{ij}(f_{ij})^2}$ is the Dirichlet average routing cost, and $\overline{Q}=\sum_{i\in \mathcal{V}}\overline{q_{i}}$ is the average network queue size, and $\beta \in [0,1]$ is the control parameter to determine the trade-off between these two optimization goals.
-Throughput optimality for a routing algorithm refers to its ability to maintain all queues to be stable for all sets of arrival rates for which it is possible by an omniscient router to maintain stable queues.
-Network constraints include constraints on link rates as well as interference constraints.

-The HD routing algorithm also has three steps, nonetheless, the details of these steps are significantly different from the BP routing algorithm.
-The steps can be described as follows.
+where $\overline{R}=\sum_{ij\in \mathcal{E}}\overline{\rho_{ij}(f_{ij})^2}$ is the Dirichlet average routing cost, $\overline{Q}=\sum_{i\in \mathcal{V}}\overline{q_{i}}$ is the average network queue size, and $\beta \in [0,1]$ is the control parameter to determine the trade-off between these two optimization goals.
+Note that $\beta$ is the only controllable parameter in the HD formulation. \emph{Throughput optimality} for a routing algorithm refers to its ability to maintain all queues stable for all sets of arrival rates for which it is possible by an omniscient router to maintain stable queues.
+Network constraints include constraints on link rates as well as interference constraints. \todo{ Next, we give more concrete details on the HD routing algorithm along with a side by side comparison to the BP routing algorithm first proposed by Tassiulas and Ephremides~\cite{tassiulas1992stability} and extended by Neely \emph{et al.}~\cite{georgiadis2006resource,neely2010stochastic}.
+For clarity, we summarize the symbols used in Table~\ref{table:symbol}.
+The HD routing algorithm as well as the BP routing algorithm has three steps that can be described as follows.